suinleelab/cxr_covid/README.md

 ## Evaluating the models
 Once you have trained models on both datasets, evaluate the models using the script `roc.py`.
 This will calculate receiver operating characteristic curves for both internal and external test data.
 First, edit the "options" section of `roc.py` to match the output paths from model training; the checkpoint files may be found in `./checkpoints`.
 Then, call `python roc.py` to generate the ROC curves.
 The outputs of the `roc.py` script are expected to be similar to Fig. 1c in our manuscript.

+To examine the performance of models trained on dataset III, you will need to use the separate `roc_bimcv.py` script.
+Similar to the main `roc.py` script, open the file and edit the options section to point to the checkpoint files of your models trained on dataset III.
+Then, call `python roc_bimcv.py` to generate the ROC curves.
+The outputs of the `roc.py` script are expected to be similar to Fig. 5 in our manuscript.